Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 9. Self-Challenge Capability: Providing users with the opportunity to change the difficulty setting and enhance their skills while playing.
 10. Full Responsiveness: Designing the game to adapt effortlessly to various screen sizes and devices, ensuring accessibility for all users.
 11. To create a visually captivating game with a well-thought-out and aesthetically pleasing design.
+12. The user to be directed to a custom 404 error page upon entering a non-existent URL, eliminating the need to rely on the browser's back button.

 ## Design